-In multiple US states including Arkansas, Idaho, South Dakota and Virginia, which have a combined population of more than 14 million, doctors are required by law to tell patients that it is an option to change their minds about wanting an abortion.
+In six US states including Arkansas, Idaho, South Dakota and Virginia, which have a combined population of more than 14 million, doctors are required by law to tell patients that it is an option to change their minds about wanting an abortion.

 Even after they’ve taken the abortion pill.